iterative/datachain-examples/llm/pdf-processing/pdf-processing-post.md

 Most organiations keep a large source of information in the form of various internal documents, call transcripts and other unstructured data.
 These data contain a lot of useful insights about customers, employees or the inner workings of the company.
 However, they remain largely untapped by data teams due to the difficulty of dealing with large quantities of data in unstructured formats.

-Today, we will see how you can process a collection of documents in less than 60 lines of code and turn them into vector embeddings which are much easier to work with and useful downstream (e.g. as ML features or for RAG applications).
+Today, we will see how you can process a collection of documents in less than 60 lines of code, extract and parse text from them and create vector embeddings useful for downstream tasks (e.g. for RAG or as ML features).
 This approach is also scalable and you will benefit from easy versioning of the final datasets.

 ### Approach and tools